handekarai/PatikaSwiftBootCamp-FinalProject/README.md

 ![Simulator Screen Recording - iPhone 13 Pro - 2022-07-18 at 00 14 22](https://user-images.githubusercontent.com/3129441/179425039-bdfdfb01-ffb9-4dfc-aa9e-09860e9a53ad.gif)

-City Selection ( if city has no station )
+City Selection
+If city does not have a station , then search bar and filter button disables in station selection screen.

 ![Simulator Screen Recording - iPhone 13 Pro - 2022-07-18 at 00 16 04](https://user-images.githubusercontent.com/3129441/179425090-80f0eb44-0c7e-4449-a61e-3661f4c2c12e.gif)